faizansk814/Ed-Tech-Nexus/README.md

 3. *Frontend Setup:* Head over to the frontend folder and follow the instructions in the README.md.

-4. *Launch BrainBridge:* Run the app, and start exploring the world of enhanced learning.
+4. *Launch Ed_tech_nexus:* Run the app, and start exploring the world of enhanced learning.

 ## Contributing

-We welcome contributions to make BrainBridge even better.
+We welcome contributions to make Ed_tech_nexus even better.
 Please check our [contribution guidelines](CONTRIBUTING.md) to get started.

 ## License